 - a.
 Timeline: ISPs will have 14 calendar days from notification of a challenge to provide rebuttal information to the BDO.
-The rebuttal period is tentatively planned for May 2 through May 29, 2024, inclusive of the 14-day period for receiving rebuttals and the time needed for initial validation of rebuttal evidence. - 4.
+The window for receiving rebuttal evidence is tentatively planned for August 12 through August 25, 2024.
+ISPs are encouraged to plan challenge rebuttal processes in advance so that they can respond expeditiously when they are notified of challenges. - 4.
 Final Determination Phase: During the Final Determination phase, the BDO will make final determinations regarding location classification.
 Based on the evidence submitted by both challengers and ISPs, the BDO will either sustain or reject challenges. - a.
-Timeline: Following intake of challenge rebuttals, the BDO will make final challenge determinations, post determinations on its website and forward the determinations to NTIA within 78 calendar days of the challenge rebuttal.
+Timeline: Following intake of challenge rebuttals, the BDO will make final challenge determinations, post determinations on its website and forward the determinations to NTIA within 78 calendar days of the challenge rebuttal, this time period being necessitated by the large scale of the state.
+Limited curing of rebuttal evidence may take place as part of the review and final determination process.
 The challenge review process will occur on a rolling basis as challenges and rebuttals are received.
-This process is tentatively planned for May 30 through Aug.
-16, 2024, if necessary but may conclude earlier if all determinations are made before the scheduled end date. - b.
-Following approval by NTIA, the BDO will publicly post the final classifications of each location or eligible CAI within its jurisdiction at least 60 days before allocating grant funds for network deployment.
+This process is tentatively planned for August 26 through November 12, 2024, if necessary but may conclude earlier if all determinations are made before the scheduled end date.